✔ No account fees or minimums ✔ Up to 4.20% APY

 Why You Might Be Receiving an ACH Return

 As you monitor your bank account, you may see that an ACH transaction, which usually happens so smoothly, is being returned.
 This can occur for a variety of reasons.
-For instance, the originator may have provided inaccurate payment information or may not have been authorized to debit the client’s account with an ACH payment.
+For instance, the originator may have provided inaccurate payment information or may not have been authorized to debit the customer’s or client’s account with an ACH payment.
 The codes reviewed above can also shed light on why the transfer of funds was stopped.
 By the way, both returned mobile ACH payments and returned ACH card payments can occur.

 How to Return an ACH Payment